VarshaSangappan/SQL_AACT_DATABASE/README.md

 ├── 08_yearly_trend_lag_analysis.sql
 └── 09_lead_yoy_verification_trend.sql
 └── 10_sponsor_all_phase.sql
+├── 11_dml_ddl_transactions_practice.sql   -- practice only, not analysis
+└── 12_indexing_explain_analyze_practice.sql   -- practice only, not analysis
 ```

+Files 11 and 12 are general SQL fundamentals practice (transactions, DML/DDL, indexing behavior) rather than oncology-specific analysis — kept in the repo because they document real hands-on learning, but they're a different kind of file from the rest.

 Each file has comments explaining what the query does and what I found from it, including the data issues above.